 Part of neo soul’s intimate feel comes from the lack of drum reverb — the drums feel super close because they often aren’t set in a room.
 (Note: the other instruments often have a lot of reverb, and this disparity creates a really cool effect!)
 When making drums extra dry, you may want to use a gentle gate to roll off the tail of the drum hits and keep the separation you want.

 For some songs, you may want a retro sound, and to do that you’ll probably need to roll off the high end a bit with a high shelf EQ or a low pass filter.
 Music from several decades ago didn’t have as much high frequency content as modern music, and mastering this distinction will give you far more control over your mixes.
 Sometimes you’ll want some extra crispness between 2 to 5 kHz — when you’re trying to emulate an older sound, this harshness is a bit more authentic.
 Other times you’ll want that ultra polished contemporary feel to your drums, in which case you’ll want to boost the high frequency range and possibly carve out the middle of the frequency range a bit.

 Also, no neo soul drum kit is complete without adding a bit of saturation (or a lot)!
 If possible, EQ and reverb should be applied separately to each piece of the drum kit (kick, snare, hi hat, etc.), but saturation is usually best applied to the entire kit at once.
 This gives you a nice throbbing effect perfectly timed to the rhythm, and with the right plugin, it can really bring your entire drum mix to life.
 In DEEP, try pulling up the Peck It Up preset and boosting the saturation on the master channel to max — that’s when things get extra funky.

-Compression techniques for consistency and punch
+3. Use compression techniques for consistency and punch

 Punch in almost every genre comes largely from adding compression.
 If you want to see a detailed guide on the basics of compressors, check out this article from Production Advice.